-Child and family services focuses on helping children, adolescents, families, and
+Child and family services focuses on helping children, families and vulnerable populations

 Why child and family services at OSU?

 Our flexible degree program offers industry-leading preparation for employment opportunities

 working with children and families in businesses, non-profits, community organizations,

 family life education settings and more.
 Learn human development theory and participate